nine7nine/Wine-Linux-stuff/README.md

 1. create a directory in your home directory called 'winebox'; /home/username/winebox
 2. create /home/username/winebox/bin and fill it with the scripts from this repo.
 3. add /home/username/winebox/bin to your PATH in .bashrc (ie: export PATH=/home/username/winebox/bin:$PATH)
+4. from a terminal, execute: $ source ~/.bashrc
-4. change some of the environment variable PATHs in wine-node-config/create scripts:
+5. change some of the environment variable PATHs in mastertricks && wine-node-config/create shell scripts:

 CONTAINER="/home/username/winebox"

 USER="username"

+Next,

-5. Create a wine-prefix in your wine-container, name it master-node; /home/username/winebox/master-node
+1. Create a wine-prefix in your wine-container, name it master-node; /home/username/winebox/master-node
-6. Execute /home/ninez/winebox/bin/mastertricks (installing runtimes/dlls)
+2. from a terminal, execute: $ mastertricks (installs runtimes/dlls in your master-node)
-7. After double-checking the scripts to make sure that you have all env/PATHs correct, execute; wine-node-config...
+3. After double-checking the scripts to make sure that you have all env/PATHs correct, execute; wine-node-config...
 You shoud now have a master-node and 4 nodes;

 /home/username/winebox/bin